SAP-samples/teched2025-DA160/exercises/ex4/README.md

 ## Exercise 4.2 Hands-on and Guided Tour: Share Data Products in BDC Cockpit

 Now you have successfully activated the Data Package, it's now available for business users in the catalog.
-Let's assume the data scientist in your org would like to take a look at the "Company Code" Data product in Databricks, play around with the data, see if there is any pattern hidden inside the data.
+Let's assume the data scientist in your org would like to take a look at the "Company Code" Data product in SAP Databricks, play around with the data, see if there is any pattern hidden inside the data.
 How to help him/her as a SAP BDC Admin?

 To make data products available for consumption in SAP Databricks, you can share data products from the SAP Business Data Cloud catalog to SAP Databricks.